Forex Bank Trading Strategy Revealed

 This is critical information, as it tells us 1 very important clue.
 If banks are primarily market makers then they will by default drive the market to and from areas of supply and demand which is the foundation in how we track them.

-Definition: The Forex Bank Trading Strategy is a trading setup designed to identify where large market participants are likely to enter or exit their position based on likely areas of supply and demand, or manipulation points as we term them.
+Definition: The Forex Bank Trading Strategy is a trading setup designed to identify where large market participants are likely to enter or exit their position based on likely areas of supply and demand.

 As you can see in the chart above, the top 10 banks control well over 60% of the daily forex market volume.